Mirtia/Introduction/topics/reversing.md

 - **Software preservation**: Reverse engineering proprietary or abandoned software, file formats, or protocols so they can still be used or replaced with open alternatives.

-- **Studying obfuscation and protections**: Analyzing techniques like *code obfuscation* or [DRM](https://en.wikipedia.org/wiki/Digital_rights_management) to see how programs hide their logic, and how those protections might be bypassed.
+- **Studying obfuscation and protections**: Analyzing techniques like *code obfuscation* or [DRM](https://en.wikipedia.org/wiki/Digital_rights_management) to see how programs hide their true logic, and how those protections might be bypassed.

 ## Recent News & Trends